Insights into the structure and kinematics of a Milky Way-like galaxy

 \subsection{Spiral pattern}

 As mentioned in Section~\ref{sec:intro}, the configuration of the Milky Way's spiral structure remains a subject of active debate.
-Whether our Galaxy is composed of a 2-armed, 4-armed, or more complex multi-armed pattern is still unclear.
+Whether our Galaxy is composed of a two-armed, four-armed, or more complex multi-armed pattern is still unclear.
 In this subsection, we investigate the spiral pattern in our model’s stars and gas, aiming to shed some light on the origin of observed inconsistencies in the Milky Way.

-We use Fourier transformations for this purpose, as previously applied in nearby galaxies observations \citep[e.g.][]{Elmegreen1989,Rix1995,Fuchs1999} and numerical simulations \citep[e.g.][]{Bottema2003}.
+We used Fourier transforms for this purpose, as previously applied in nearby galaxies observations \citep[e.g.][]{Elmegreen1989,Rix1995,Fuchs1999} and numerical simulations \citep[e.g.][]{Bottema2003}.
 By decomposing the observed structures of the galaxy into their harmonic components, this method serves as an indicator of the multiplicity/periodicity of structures in a galactic disc.
-This method relies on the assumption that the galaxy's spiral structure can be approximated by a periodic function in the azimuthal direction, with the Fourier coefficients providing a direct link to the underlying symmetry and number of arms.
+The interpretation of the results from this method often relies on the assumption that the galaxy's spiral structure can be approximated by a periodic function in the azimuthal direction, with the Fourier coefficients providing a direct link to the underlying symmetry and number of arms.
 More details on this technique can be found in Appendix~\ref{appendix: fourier}.

-The final representation of the Fourier amplitudes, $C_n$, of each Fourier coefficient (with harmonic number $n$), is shown in Fig.~\ref{fig:number spirals} as density plots across radial bins.
+The final representation of our model's Fourier amplitudes, $C_n$, of each Fourier coefficient (with harmonic number $n$), is shown in Fig.~\ref{fig:number spirals} as density plots across radial bins.
 The amplitude of each coefficient indicates the prominence of that type of multiplicity, and therefore, a prominent peak mode $n$ could be seen as directly linked to the dominant number $n$ of spiral arms at a given radius.
 However, as pointed out by \citet[][]{Elmegreen1989}, caution should be taken when interpreting the dominant mode as indicative of the exact number of spiral arms, as there is some degeneracy.
 As such, we use this Fourier decomposition as a means to inter-compare the multiplicity of the stellar and gaseous distributions, rather than to quantify their exact number of arms.